dominicparga/devcontainer/README.md

 > See [Change default location](#change-default-location) below for more infos.
 > The function name `dotfiles` is independent of your chosen foldername.

+The command `symlink` creates the symlinks verbosely, so don't be surprised of the ~10 lines of feedback.

 ```zsh
 cd ~
 git clone https://github.com/dominicparga/dotfiles.git